How Much Space Should Be Between Boilers?

 Miura’s LX series, in particular, offers the greatest space savings and boiler room design flexibility — our LX-200 is capable of fitting through a standard doorway.
 While we consider our LX boilers to be the ultimate space-saving solution, our EX boilers are nothing to laugh at either.
 Unlike conventional firetube boilers, our EX boilers are designed to stand upright and occupy 33% less floor space than traditional fire tube boilers.

 Best of all, figuring out how much space to have between Miura boilers is simple.
 That’s because Miura boilers allow for “zero-side clearance” in cases where space is at a premium.
 Typically, it’s recommended that boilers be placed far enough apart so that they can be easily serviced by technicians, but this often means sacrificing precious floor space.
-Having zero-side clearance means that a boiler may be placed directly against a wall or another boiler unit — while remaining easily accessible for maintenance work.
+Having zero-side clearance means that a boiler may be placed directly against another boiler unit while remaining easily accessible for maintenance work.

 Whether you need to install boilers in a newly constructed facility or in an existing facility that requires a retrofit, choosing a modular water tube boiler system by Miura will ensure that you have plenty of room to meet your current steam needs, as well as plan for the future.